 The Institute of Translational Medicine and Therapeutics (ITMAT) at NIHR Imperial Biomedical Research Centre (BRC) is a virtual institute built upon core facilities across the College and Trust.
 Its aim is to support the acceleration of fundamental discoveries into improvements in human health and economic benefit.
 In previous ITMAT calls (2014, 2015, 2017), several projects have been funded engaging the CPC together with other ITMAT core facilities.

-The deadline for the third round of funding was announced on the 24th of March, 2017.
+The deadline for the fourth round of funding was announced on the 10th of January 2018.
 For further information, please see the Call.